 Students are to report to the designated room immediately at the beginning of a study period.
-They may obtain permission to go to the Tech or Media Center if they are in good scholastic standing.
 Failure to report to a scheduled study hall will be considered an unexcused absence.
+Students will be supervised during their study hall periods.

 CLASSROOMS AND HALLWAYS